department-of-veterans-affairs/va.gov-team/products/caregivers/1010cg-mvp/Sign-as-a Rep-Round3-Oct2021/content-comprehension-conversation guide.md

 - Does anything stand out to you?
 - Is there anything you wished you knew more about?
 - What document would you upload?
-- - With our scale, how confident or not confident are you that you would upload the correct document?
+  - With our scale, how confident or not confident are you that you would upload the correct document?
+  - Tell me about the factors that made you select **(number)**
 - Does the document specifically say that it gives legal authority to make medical decisions?

 Ok, let's say you finished uploading the document and now see this screen